Take a look at our money tips for backpackers, gap year adventurers and career break travellers so you get the most from your next big adventure.

 Common sense is key.
 Plan ahead and research local destinations for any potential safety risks and register your travel plans with SmartTraveller.

 You know you’ll need local currency to pay for things like taxis, so it makes sense to exchange dollars beforehand to avoid scrambling for cash.
 But you probably don’t want to carry too much – especially as turning your back, even for one second, could be just the distraction a pick-pocket needs to relieve you of funds.

 And don’t lose sight of your credit card no matter where you are.
 Handing your card over at a restaurant, for example, so a waiter can swipe it at a terminal out the back is a big no-no.

 Travel insurance is recommended.
-If you’ve got a CommBank Gold, Platinum, or Diamond Awards credit card, international travel insurance is included with your card but you must activate your cover before you travel.
+If you’ve got a CommBank Gold, Platinum, Diamond or Ultimate Awards credit card, international travel insurance is included with your card but you must activate your cover before you travel.
 Alternatively, you can get CBA travel insurance tailored to your needs.